 The initiative includes:

 - Hiring a consulting team with expertise in DEI to conduct an organizational assessment.
 The assessment helps us understand the gaps in our service and the changes needed to improve our DEI efforts.
+The assessment was complete December 2021, you can read the report in English and in Spanish.

 - Developing an action plan to implement the recommendations of the assessment.
 The action plan will detail the steps to improve DEI in the provision of our programs and services, and the operations of our parks, trails and recreation facilities.
 The plan is expected to be completed in 2022 and will be shared here and with partners and the public.